RobertoPeregrinaJr96/Mod5Notes/Monday.md

 - `ES6`

-  - import = we can use import to import relalive npm Packages ,importing Css pathways as well as importing from moduels
+  - import = we can use import to import relative npm Packages ,importing Css pathways as well as importing from modules
   - named export = we can have as many named exports as we want on the file, named exports have to be imported with the same name that they were exported
-  - default export = we can only have one to a file it will usally be reserved for Redux reducer or when you export Functional componets , default exports when imported can be named whatever we want as they arn't within curly braces
+  - default export = we can only have one to a file it will usually be reserved for Redux reducer or when you export Functional components , default exports when imported can be named whatever we want as they aren't within curly braces

 - `JavaScript eXtension`

   - JSX = JavaScript eXtension
   - JSX uses familiar Html sytax in JavaScript files that can be transpiled by tools like babel

-- `Creating Elemtes`
+- `Creating element's`
-  - we create varibles that have the value of HTML sytax
+  - we create variables that have the value of HTML syntax
-  - virtual DOM = these varible that contain HTML sytax are refered to as virtual dom nodes
+  - virtual DOM = these variable that contain HTML syntax are referred to as virtual dom nodes
-  - not real HTML = even though we are assigning values that look like HTML sytax they are indeed not atchuly HTML
+  - not real HTML = even though we are assigning values that look like HTML syntax they are indeed not actually HTML
   - React converts the virtual DOM nodes created from the JSX into real DOM elements
 - Example